NixOS/rfcs/rfcs/0141-private-derivations.md

 What changes are needed for binary cache providers such as `nix-serve` to handle private derivations?

+## Leaking metadata
+The hash is still exposed to the attacker, which opens up some possible attacks.
+How does this impact the security?

 ## Content-Addressed paths
 It is not yet known how this might interact with content addressed paths.